 The Cathedral of Santa Maria Matricolare, also known as the Duomo di Verona, is the cathedral of Verona, dedicated to the Blessed Virgin Mary.
-SHORT HISTORY The first Christian church in Verona was built in the 4th century on the place of the current cathedral.
+SHORT HISTORY The first Christian church in Verona was built in the 4th century on the site of the current cathedral.
 This ancient church had three naves with a raised presbytery and a baptistery.
 In the 5th century, the primitive church was flanked by a second, larger.
 Both of these structures were razed to the ground by the earthquake of 1117.
 The construction of a new cathedral was begun in 1120, and was completed in the year 1187.
 On September 13 of the same year, the church was solemnly consecrated by Pope Urban III.
 Over the centuries, especially in the 15th and 16th centuries, the church undergone several alterations.
 The facade dates back to the 16th century.
-The bell tower was raised up to about 30 meters by the architect Michele Sanmicheli and brought to its present height, of about 75 meters, only in the early 20th century.
+The bell tower was raised up to 30 meters by the architect Michele Sanmicheli and brought to its present height, of about 75 meters, only in the early 20th century.
 ART AND ARCHITECTURE The facade of the cathedral is divided into three parts.
-In the center, there is a porch with the lower part in white Read more [...]
+In the center, there is a porch with the lower part in white and Read more [...]

 Basilica of San Zeno Maggiore is a magnificent church in Verona, dedicated to Saint Zeno, an early Christian Bishop of the city.
 One of the Romanesque masterpieces in Italy, the church develops on three levels, and the current structure dates back to the 11th century.
 SHORT HISTORY It is believed that Saint Zeno of Verona died between the years 372 and 380, and tradition has it that he was buried near the place where the basilica rises today.
 A first church was built in his honor above his tomb, and by 589, the structure was already restored and enlarged.
 At the beginning of the 9th century, Pepin of Italy, King of the Lombards, decided to build a larger and more beautiful church, and that the body of the old one to be transformed into a crypt.
 The consecration of the new building took place on December 8, 806, while on May 21 of the following year, the body of Saint Zeno was moved to the crypt.
 It seems that the church suffered considerable damage during the Hungarian invasions that took place between 899 and 933, and the city decided to rebuilt it.
 The reconstruction was commissioned by Bishop Raterio, Read more [...]